mpazaryna/presentation/jstd/presentation.md

 - Generic models and specialized training are powerful
 - Modern hardware can handle complex NLP
-- This workflow is Domain Independent
+- This workflow can be used in Domain Independent Applications

 ---